riteshkoranga/TaskTracker/README.md

-To do list web app using springboot web framework
+Web app using springboot web framework

 Made using spring boot web framework.
 Frontend coded in html and css.